hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 ## The `<parameter>` Tag

-You can add parameters using the `<parameter>` tag in the query definition as shown below:
+A `<parameter>` tag defines a parameter that will be received by the query.
+A query can define zero, one, or more parameters.
+The parameters can be plain values or complex objects with properties, arrays, or any combination of them.

+The example shown below includes two parameter definitions:

 ```xml
   <select method="findClientsActiveAccounts" vo="ActiveAccount">